Boost HR compliance with a secure content management platform

 But your HRIS is simply not designed to do everything you need it to do.

-Although the HRIS might have the capability to manage some necessary HR processes, a robust CSP manages all the unstructured content for employees, from applications and resumes to tax forms and employment contracts.
-Leading CSPs can also automate processes, such as:
+Many HR departments use four or more systems in addition to the HRIS.
+Although the HRIS might have the capability to manage some necessary HR processes, a robust ECM solution manages all the unstructured content for employees — from applications and resumes to tax forms and employment contracts.
+ECM solutions can also automate processes, such as:

 Automating lets you streamline processes to get more work done, faster, in particular around workflows subject to inaccuracies, data security and bottlenecks.
-Strategic HR automation could be the difference between gaining a valuable employee as soon as possible and losing them to the competition.
+Process automation could be the difference between gaining a valuable employee as soon as possible and losing them to the competition.

-Let’s take a look at the four ways a content services platform improves HR compliance and security.
+Let’s take a look at the four ways content management can improve HR compliance and security.

 A breach of confidential employee information can be disastrous.
-But the right content services platform ensures the security of all your employee documents, guaranteeing they never get into the wrong hands.
+But the right ECM solution ensures the security of all your employee documents, guaranteeing they never get into the wrong hands.

 Every single document comes with a complete audit trail, letting you know who accessed the document, what they did with it and the date and time they accessed it.
 The information is also encrypted whenever data is at rest (not actively being used), in transit (moving between servers within the database) and in use (being accessed by authorized users).

-In the complex world of human resources regulations, how long you retain documents matters.
+In the complex world of HR regulations, how long you retain documents matters.
 Audits are stressful, and the associated fines can be hefty — especially if they’re charged per violation.

 It also gives you the benefits of: